Insight Research Programme 2014 Our Insight research programme 2014 was an open call for original research ideas on informatics in health improvement

 - Ran between 2014 and 2018.

-The Insight 2014 programme supported ideas that explored:
+The Insight Research Programme 2014 supported ideas that explored:

 - Uptake and spread: understanding and improving adoption of advanced ICTs (information and communication technologies) and data analysis in health care.